SamourM/MariaDB-GaleraCluster-Dockerfile/README.md

 docker build -t imagename .

-#repeat for all nodes and change the IPs.
+#repeat for all nodes and change the IPs in cluster.cnf